Crawford Investment Counsel, Inc.

 - Municipal securities

 Crawford Investment Counsel Investment Philosophy

-Crawford Investment Counsel’s philosophy emphasizes income and growth.
-They aim to generate both by investing in high-quality stocks with a strong history of consistent increases in dividends.
+Crawford Investment Counsel’s conservative philosophy emphasizes income and growth.
+The firm aims to generate both by investing in high-quality stocks with a strong history of consistent increases in dividends.

 Fees Under Crawford Investment Counsel